PastelGoose/SmartQuestions/_README.md

 - Use react router on the student side too.
 - Markdown functionality for entering questions.
 Maybe see the formatted question appear in another field as you type.
 - Single landing page for both student and teacher.
+- unify packaging to the top level, so that only one npm install is required.

 [4]: https://github.com/reactjs/react-router-tutorial/tree/master/lessons/12-navigating